aknuds1/electrosmash-pedalshield/muzhack/description.md

 Does pedalSHIELD work with all Arduino boards?

-* No, only with Arduino DUE.
+* No, only with Arduino Due.

 Is pedalSHIELD suitable for bass players?